dcos/dcos/packages/adminrouter/extra/src/README.md

 Admin Router itself.

 ### Tests code reuse and deduplication
-Lots of endpoints exposed by Admin Router share the common behaviour.
-Usually, it is something simple like testing for correct headers, right upstream, etc...
+Lots of endpoints exposed by Admin Router share common behaviour.
+Usually, it is something simple like testing for correct headers, the right upstream, etc...
 This results in tests covering them being very repetitive.

-In order to keep the code DRY, common code was extracted into a library with generic tests & helpers and a testing framework using YAML configuration files was developed.
+In order to keep the code DRY, common code was extracted into a library with generic tests and helpers and a testing framework using YAML configuration files was developed.

 #### Generic tests